tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 • He could not explain the occurrence of vestigial organs, over specialization of some organs like large tusks in extinct mammoths, oversized antlers in the extinct Irish deer, etc.,

-**Neo Darwinism** Neo Darwinism is the interpretation
+#### Neo Darwinism

-of Darwinian evolution through Natural Selection as it has been modified since it was proposed.
+Neo Darwinism is the interpretation of Darwinian evolution through Natural Selection as it has been modified since it was proposed.
 New facts and discoveries about evolution have led to modifications of Darwinism and is supported by **Wallace, Heinrich, Haeckel, Weismann** and **Mendel**.
 This theory emphasizes the change in the frequency of genes in population arises due to mutation, variation, isolation and Natural selection.

-**6.5.3 Mutation theory Hugo de Vries** put forth the Mutation
+### Mutation theory

-theory.
+**Hugo de Vries** put forth the Mutation theory.
 Mutations are sudden random changes that occur in an organism that is not heritable.
 De Vries carried out his experiments in the Evening Primrose plant (_Oenothera lamarckiana_) and observed variations in them due to mutation.

 According to de Vries, sudden and large variations were responsible for the origin of new species whereas Lamarck and Darwin believed in gradual accumulation of all variations as the causative factors in the origin of new species.